This statement applies to https://subscriptionsmanager.jisc.ac.uk/.

 The content listed below non-accessible for the following reasons.

-Heading order doesn’t clearly reflect the structure of the page in some sections.
-This does not meet WCAG success criterion 1.3.1 (info and relationships).
+The heading order in some of our pages does not clearly reflect the structure of the page in some sections.
+The menu structures and navigation for some pages have aria and list item issues.
+This does not meet WCAG 2.2 success criterion 1.3.1 (info and relationships) and 2.4.6 (headings and labels).
 We are addressing these on a rolling basis.

 Our PDF and Word documents don’t meet accessibility standards - for example, they are not marked up so they are not accessible to a screen reader.
-This doesn’t meet WCAG 2.1 success criterion 4.1.2 (name, role value).
+This doesn’t meet WCAG 2.2 success criterion 4.1.2 (name, role value).
+We are investigating how we can improve content creation processes to ensure documents uploaded to the product pages are accessible.

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

-Content modified from the GOV.UK accessbility statement - used through the Open Government Licence v3.0.
+Content modified from the GOV.UK sample accessbility statement - used through the Open Government Licence v3.0.